rishi1001/NeuroCUT/README.md

 make parameter_1={value_1} parameter_2={value_2} ..
 Example command has been provided in the run.sh file.

-Reults will be formed in the results¯ folder
+Reults will be formed in the results folder
 ```

 ## Sample Dataset